Cancellier27/Cancellier27/README.md

 ## :bookmark: About

-I am a Civil Engineer and my professional career can be summarized in civil engineering related jobs, however I have decided to challenge myself and learn something new like coding. :computer:
+I am a Civil Engineer and my professional career can be summarized in civil engineering related jobs.
+However, I have decided to challenge myself and learn something new, like coding. :computer:

-I have always enjoyed computer, games and technology so I thought "Why not try coding? ", and so, I did.
-I have been teaching myself coding for web development for a while and now with CoGrammar bootcamp I am aiming to improve my skills to a competitive level and achieve my first job in the tech industry.
+I have always enjoyed computers, games and technology, so I thought "Why not try coding? ", and so, I did.
+I have been teaching myself coding for web development for a while and now, with CoGrammar bootcamp, I am aiming to improve my skills to a competitive level and achieve my first job in the tech industry.

-I am motivated to learn new technologies, always in constant professional development, quickly learning problem solving, with great interest in web-dev.
+I am motivated to learn new technologies, always in constant professional development, quickly learning problem-solving, with great interest in web-dev.

-A bit more about me is that I was born and raised in Brazil and I consider myself a good and simple person, in my free time you will probably find me watching a good movie, playing a game on my computer, exploring the city or studying coding.
+A bit more about me is that I was born and raised in Brazil and I consider myself a good and simple person.
+In my free time you will probably find me watching a good movie, playing a game on my computer or studying coding.

 ## :fire: Languages